Georgia Juvenile Criminal Defense Attorney

 Effective Legal Help

-Blending a steadfast commitment to helping juveniles get back on the right track with strong advocacy, Paul Ghanouni provides juveniles and their parents with a level of skill and determination that can make a significant difference in the outcome of each case.
+Blending a steadfast commitment to helping juveniles get back on the right track and with strong advocacy, Paul Ghanouni provides juveniles and their parents with a level of skill and determination that can make a significant difference in the outcome of each case.

 For information on under 21 years of age driver’s license suspension click here to see our section on traffic violations.